aadilmehdis/True-Funder/README.md

 * Verifiability: Blockchain inherently ensures it
 * Accessiblility: Anyone anywhere using this system can access the data
 * Scalable: Since this system uses Azure Blockchain Services to enable cryptocurrency transactions supported by EC and other relevant organisations
+* Analytics : We provide in-depth analytics regarding how each political party spends the funds they receive along with region wise information of fund flow

 ### Stack